HenryZhao88/ScanProof/README.md

 which to say "this input is unlike my training data" — the two probabilities sum to 1 no matter what you feed it.
 Measured: mean confidence is 86.0% on adult films and 95.8% on breast ultrasound, *higher* on the modality it has no business seeing.
-Confidence is a good in-distribution error ranker, the best of the five signals we tested (AURC 0.0126), and blind to this failure mode.
+Confidence is a good in-distribution error ranker, the best of the five signals I tested (AURC 0.0126), and blind to this failure mode.

 **Then why not use only the embedding detector?**
-It's the best shift detector we measured (AUROC 0.9592) and the *worst* in-distribution error ranker (AURC 0.0385, against 0.0126 for confidence).
+It's the best shift detector I measured (AUROC 0.9592) and the *worst* in-distribution error ranker (AURC 0.0385, against 0.0126 for confidence).
 A guardrail built only from embedding distance would wave through the genuinely hard cases that come from the population it was trained on.
 See *Confident but fragile* in the demo deck: typicality is perfectly fine, and the label flips under a gamma change.

 **Why combine signals if the composite is weaker on some metrics?**
-It is weaker, and we say so on the audit page.
-Under margins fixed before the study ran, no signal clears both regimes, ours included.
-The claim we'll defend is threshold-free: rescale each regime so the best signal scores 1 and the worst 0, then take the lower of a signal's two scores.
+It is weaker, and I say so on the audit page.
+Under margins fixed before the study ran, no signal clears both regimes, mine included.
+The claim I'll defend is threshold-free: rescale each regime so the best signal scores 1 and the worst 0, then take the lower of a signal's two scores.
 The composite has the best worst case, 0.383 against 0.203 for confidence, and nothing beats it on both axes at once.
 In practice you don't ship a scalar anyway.
 You ship four checks and two gates,